 called when least expected!
 While you are still in the initial

 hacking-around-with-node-oracledb phase you may sometimes encounter

-Here are some things to do about it:
+Here are things to do when you see an

 Avoid having too many incompletely processed statements open at one time:

 If cursors are opened with

 dbms_sql.open_cursor()in a PL/SQL block, close them before the block returns - except for REF CURSORS being passed back to node-oracledb.
 (And if a future node-oracledb version supports Oracle Database 12c Implicit Result Sets, these cursors should likewise not be closed in the PL/SQL block)

 Make sure your application is handling connections and statements in the order you expect.

 Choose the appropriate Statement Cache size.
 Node-oracledb has a statement cache per connection.
 When node-oracledb internally releases a statement it will be put into the statement cache of that connection, but its cursor will remain open.
 This makes statement re-execution very efficient.

 stmtCacheSizeattribute.
 The appropriate statement cache size you choose will depend on your knowledge of the locality of the statements, and of the resources available to the application: are statements re-executed; will they still be in the cache when they get executed; how many statements do you want to be cached?
 In rare cases when statements are not re-executed, or are likely not to be in the cache, you might even want to disable the cache to eliminate its management overheads.